Syllabus for Structure and Function of Proteins

-- describe different strategies and methods for the production, isolation, structure determination, functional analysis and modification of proteins
+- describe different strategies and methods for the chemical synthesis of peptides and for the production, isolation, structure determination, functional analysis and modification of proteins

 Production and degradation: Biological and recombinant protein synthesis.
 Biological and chemical peptide synthesis.
 Post-translational and chemical modifications.
 Genetic engineering and directed evolution.
 Protein degradation.

 Protein structure, function and bioinformatics: Folding.
-Structure determination by X-ray crystallography and NMR spectroscopy.
+Structure determination by X-ray crystallography, NMR spectroscopy and cryo-electron microscopy.
 Structure modelling and analysis using molecular graphics.
 Protein-ligand, protein-DNA and protein-protein interactions.
 Kinetic and thermodynamic characterisation of interactions.
-Examples for proteins: Enzymes, membrane proteins, structural proteins, regulatory proteins.
+Examples for proteins: Enzymes, membrane proteins, structural proteins, DNA-binding regulatory proteins.
 Structure-function relationships.
 Introduction to databases for protein sequences, structures and functions and to protein bioinformatics tools and methods.

 Applications: Examples for biotechnological, medical and scientific use of proteins.

-Lab projects: Expression, purification, characterisation of an enzyme (the results of this project are presented in a report formed as a scientific publication).
+Practical and theoretical lab projects: Expression, purification, characterisation of an enzyme (the results of this project are presented in a report formed as a scientific publication).
 Protein crystallisation.
-Peptide synthesis.